 This is the complete block of the electrical impulse that goes from the sinus mode to the ventricles.
 People suffering from this condition can experience an irregular heartbeat or a slow-beating heart.
 Doctors will often treat patients with heart blocks with a pacemaker.

 After knowing what are the types of heart arrhythmias, it’s important to know how you can treat your condition.
 Depending on the type of heart arrhythmia or the severity of the condition, doctors and health care professionals may prescribe treatment that entails undergoing surgery, taking medication, or changing habits in your lifestyle.

-Heart arrhythmias – whether mild or serious – are not to be neglected.
-If you feel an irregular skip in your heartbeat or feel that your heartbeat is slowing down or speeding up, it is advised that you consult your doctor for diagnosis and treatment.
+Heart arrhythmias – whether mild or serious – should not to be neglected.
+But if you feel an irregular skip in your heartbeat or feel that your heartbeat is slowing down or speeding up, consult your doctor for diagnosis and treatment.

 Hello Health Group does not provide medical advice, diagnosis or treatment.